AdamClarkStandke/TinyMachineLearning/README.md

 **PCB Fabrication and Assembly**

 PCB Fabrication and assembly was done by [EasyEda](https://easyeda.com/).
-I created a test bed to program the drone as shown below:
+I created a test bed to program the drone to get the motors rotating up to a default speed of 150 rpm as found here: [Spinny Motors](https://github.com/AdamClarkStandke/TinyMachineLearning/blob/main/motor_control/motor_control.ino) and seen in the video below:

 [![CLICK HERE](https://github.com/AdamClarkStandke/TinyMachineLearning/blob/main/test_bed_droneNano.png)](https://youtu.be/hVllpykUUsg)